davidmcclure/open-syllabus-project/deploy/README.md

   The directory doesn't need to exist - it will be automatically created when the VM is started.

 1. Create a file at `~/.osp-pw.txt`, and enter the Ansible password.
-(Used to decrpyt deployment secrets - email david@dclure.org.)
+(Email david@dclure.org, if you don't already have it.)

 1. Start the Vagrant box with: